vfishv/Boost-for-Android/README.md

 Build and/or simply download the Boost C++ Libraries for the Android platform, with Google's Ndk.

 The [Boost C++ Libraries](http://www.boost.org/), are possibly *the* most popular and generally useful c++ libraries.
 It would be nice to be able to use them when developing (native c++ or hybrid java/c++ with Google's [Ndk](https://developer.android.com/ndk/)) apps and/or libraries for Android devices.
 The Boost libraries are written to be cross platform, and are available in source code format.
-However, building the libraries for a given target platform is not a very simple or cross platform experience, at least in practice.
-Building the Boost libraries for Android can be very difficult and time consuming.
-This project aims to lower the barrier by offering a simple customizable build script you can use to build Boost for Android (abstracting away all the details of the underlying custom boost build system), and even providing standard prebuilt binaries to get you started fast.
+However, building the libraries for a given target platform like Android can be very difficult and time consuming.
+(In particular, building **arm64_v8a** shared libraries that an example that an application can actually load).
+This project aims to lower the barrier by offering a simple customizable build script you can use to build Boost for Android (abstracting away all the details of the underlying custom boost build system, and traget architecture differences), and even providing standard prebuilt binaries to get you started fast.

-Tested with **Boost 1.69.0** and **Google's Ndk 19c**  (current versions as of March 2019).
+Tested with **Boost 1.71.0** and **Google's Ndk 20**  (current versions as of October 2019).

-Building on a Linux/Docker machine is officially supported.
-Mac and Windows should work fine too but the details of setting up the relevant environments (eg. Cygwin or Homebrew) is beyond the scope of what this project tries to do.

-If you want to use an operating system other than Linux/Docker when building, the easiest option is to use virtual machines.
-On your OS of choice install VirtualBox, and with it create a Linux virtual machine with where you do the building.
-No matter what OS you use to build with, the resulting binaries can then be copied to any other, and used from then on as if you had built on there to start with (theyre cross compiled *for* android and have no memory of *where* they were built).
+You can build directly on a Linux machine, or indirectly on any of Linux, Windows, MacOS via [docker](https://www.docker.com) (or of course virtual machines). _No matter what OS you use to build with, the resulting binaries can then be copied to any other, and used from then on as if you had built on there to start with (theyre cross compiled *for* android and have no memory of *where* they were built_).

 Works with **clang** (llvm)
 *- as of ndk 16 google no longer supports gcc*.